45 Famous Sport Mascots that Bring Teams and Fans Together

 It was in 2021 that the team officially changed its name from Cleveland Indians to Cleveland Guardians.
 Despite this significant shift, Slider has kept his role as the club’s mascot and has entertained fans visiting the club’s home stadium until now.

-Rocky (Denver Nuggets – NBA)
+31. Rocky the Mountain Lion (Denver Nuggets – NBA)

 Rocky, one of the most famous sports mascots, was inducted into the Mascot Hall of Fame in 2008.
 Moreover, in 2019, Rocky had the honor of winning the NBA Mascot of the Year prize, beating some good rivals such as Benny the Bull.